 I have been lucky.
 Through wheeling and dealing in traditional publishing and through modern distributors (I’m in Walmart!), I’ve sold tens of thousands of my 18 varied books in the last 20 years and month-by-month, it doesn’t amount to much.
 Not a “living” much.
 Most others fare way worse.

 All these “free” and “1 dollar books.”
 A while back on another FB book group, someone mentioned one of my westerns and when he saw that it was $15 on the web, he said it was “too rich for his wallet,” despite his initial, confessed excitement.
 In a world where books are free, or a dollar or two, and where good authors are lost in a sea of crap, it is very hard to enhance, develop, work on full time, the mastery, the art of writing.
 Good authors make happy readers, but somebody has to pay for it.
-The authors are otherwise too busy selling Italian shoes or selling cars, whatever.
+The authors are otherwise too busy selling Italian shoes or selling cars, whatever – in other words, working distracting, full time jobs.

 And entire genres die off.